jrivas112/First-ResQ/README.md

 - "My child is bleeding"
 - "Someone is unconscious"

-**Note**: The Local AI will automatically choose the best response method based on question complexity and system availability.
+**Note**: The system works completely offline after the initial setup and model download.

 ## 🔧 Configuration Options